 Computer User covered all of the TRS-80 models and tried to appeal to a broad range of users.
 There was obviously great effort made to attract interesting people and articles to the magazine.
 Among the contributing editors were William Barden, Jr. (who wrote a column “Assembly Hall”), Lewis Rosenfelder (who wrote a column “Faster and Better BASIC”), and David Busch.
 Other authors featured included Hardin Brothers and Harvard Pennington.

 One unique service offered by Computer User was the Program On-Line Data Exchange or PODE.
 PODE was an information service that let readers download all of the program listings from the magazine, as well as offering message boards (called “databases”) and “Electronic Mail” between users.
 PODE required a separate subscription fee, but charter subscribers to Computer User were offered one year of access for free.

-In retrospect, Computer User was probably started at the worst possible time for a TRS‑80 magazine.
-The TRS‑80 market was beginning to decline as the IBM PC, the Apple II, and the Commodore 64 began their domination of the personal computer market.
-The number of TRS‑80 companies (and potential advertisers for a magazine) declined correspondingly.
-The premiere issue of Computer User was 192 pages long with over 100 advertisers.
+In retrospect, Computer User was probably started at the worst possible time for a TRS-80 magazine.
+The TRS-80 market was beginning to decline as the IBM PC, the Apple II, and the Commodore 64 began their domination of the personal computer market.
+The number of TRS-80 companies (and potential advertisers for a magazine) declined correspondingly.
+The premiere issue of Computer User was 192 color pages with over 100 advertisers.
 But a readership of 316,000 was expected, a staggering figure when you consider that 80 Micro had around 120,000 readers at the time.
-Many advertisers dropped out and by late 1984, the magazine was fewer than 50 pages long.
-I haven’t been able to determine the date of the final issue, but it seems likely that it was December 1984.
+Many advertisers dropped out and the July/August 1984 issue, which was probably the final one, was 44 pages long.